History of physics: Radiation experiments

 In the 19th century, experimenters began to detect unexpected forms of radiation: Wilhelm Röntgen caused a sensation with his discovery of X-rays in 1895; in 1896 Henri Becquerel discovered that certain kinds of matter emit radiation on their own accord.
 In 1897, J. J. Thomson discovered the electron, and new radioactive elements found by Marie and Pierre Curie raised questions about the supposedly indestructible atom and the nature of matter.
 Marie and Pierre coined the term "radioactivity" to describe this property of matter, and isolated the radioactive elements radium and polonium.
 Ernest Rutherford and Frederick Soddy identified two of Becquerel's forms of radiation with electrons and the element helium.
 Rutherford identified and named two types of radioactivity and in 1911 interpreted experimental evidence as showing that the atom consists of a dense, positively charged nucleus surrounded by negatively charged electrons.
 Classical theory, however, predicted that this structure should be unstable.
 Classical theory had also failed to explain successfully two other experimental results that appeared in the late 19th century.
-One of these was the demonstration by Albert A. Michelson and Edward W. Morley—known as the Michelson–Morley experiment—which showed there did not seem to be a preferred frame of reference, at rest with respect to the hypothetical luminiferous ether, for describing electromagnetic phenomena.
+One of these was the demonstration by Albert A. Michelson and Edward W. Morley – known as the Michelson–Morley experiment – which showed there did not seem to be a preferred frame of reference, at rest with respect to the hypothetical luminiferous ether, for describing electromagnetic phenomena.
 Studies of radiation and radioactive decay continued to be a preeminent focus for physical and chemical research through the 1930s, when the discovery of nuclear fission by Lise Meitner and Otto Frisch opened the way to the practical exploitation of what came to be called "atomic" energy.

 Albert Einstein's theory of relativity

 In 1905, a 26-year-old German physicist named Albert Einstein (then a patent clerk in Bern, Switzerland) showed how measurements of time and space are affected by motion between an observer and what is being observed.
 Einstein's radical theory of relativity revolutionized science.
-Although Einstein made many other important contributions to science, the theory of relativity alone represents one of the greatest intellectual achievements of all time.
+Although Einstein made many other important contributions to science, the theory of relativity alone is one of the greatest intellectual achievements of all time.
 Although the concept of relativity was not introduced by Einstein, he recognised that the speed of light in vacuum is constant, i.e., the same for all observers, and an absolute upper limit to speed.
 This does not impact a person's day-to-day life since most objects travel at speeds much slower than light speed.
 For objects travelling near light speed, however, the theory of relativity shows that clocks associated with those objects will run more slowly and that the objects shorten in length according to measurements of an observer on Earth.
-Einstein also derived the famous equation, E = mc^{2}, which expresses the equivalence of mass and energy.
+Einstein also derived the equation, E = mc^{2}, which expresses the equivalence of mass and energy.